5 Food Markets of Bologna You Can't Miss

 Bologna food markets - Mercato Ritrovato

-This open-air farmers' market, occurring in the yard of Cineteca di Bologna, is a good way to discover the different productions of Bologna countryside.
+This open-air farmers' market, occurring in the yard of Cineteca di Bologna, is a good way to discover the different productions of the Bologna countryside.

-Just local products, like Mora Romagnola pork or Razza Bianca Modenese cow, some of them about to disappear and kept alive by a bunch of small producers.
+Just local products, like Mora Romagnola pork or Razza Bianca Modenese cow, some of them about to disappear and are kept alive by a bunch of small producers.

 It's a nice market for a street food lunch in summer, maybe followed by a movie in the original language.